tensorflow/java/CONTRIBUTING.md

 ### GPU Support

 Currently, due to build time constraints, the GPU binaries only support compute capacities 3.5 and 7.0.
-To use with un-supported GPUs, change the value [here](tensorflow-core/tensorflow-core-api/build.sh#L27) and build the binaries yourself.
+To use with un-supported GPUs, you have to build it yourself, after changing the value [here](tensorflow-core/tensorflow-core-api/build.sh#L27), setting the environment variable `TF_CUDA_COMPUTE_CAPABILITIES`, or configuring it in a bazel rc file ( i.e. `build --action_env TF_CUDA_COMPUTE_CAPABILITIES="6.1"`).
 While this is far from ideal, we are working on getting more build resources, and for now this is the best option.

 To build for GPU, pass `-Djavacpp.platform.extension=-gpu` to maven.
 By default, the CI options are used for the bazel build.
-Using Tensorflow's configure script and copying the resulting `.tf_configure.bazelrc` to `tensorflow-core-api` can be used to override these options ( like cuda locations).
-See the [Working with Bazel generation](#working-with-bazel-generation) section for details.
-If you do this, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in your `.tf_configure.bazelrc` matches the value set in `build.sh`.
+You can override these options, see the [Working with Bazel generation](#working-with-bazel-generation) section for details.
+If you do this, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in your `.tf_configure.bazelrc` matches the value set elsewhere, as it will take precedence if present.

 ## Running Tests